reframe-hpc/reframe/docs/configure.rst

   This should be an alphanumeric string (dashes ``-`` are allowed) and it will be used to refer to this system in other contexts.
 * ``descr``: A detailed description of the system.
 * ``hostnames``: This is a list of hostname patterns following the `Python Regular Expression Syntax <https://docs.python.org/3/library/re.html#regular-expression-syntax>`__, which will be used by ReFrame when it tries to automatically select a configuration entry for the current system.
-* ``modules_system``: The environment modules system that should be used for loading environment modules on this system.
+* ``modules_system``: In our example, this is only defined for Piz Daint and refers to the environment modules system that should be used for loading environment modules on this system.
   In this case, the classic Tcl implementation of the `environment modules <https://sourceforge.net/projects/modules/files/Modules/modules-3.2.10/>`__.
 * ``partitions``: The list of partitions that are defined for this system.
   Each partition is defined as a separate object.